Case Studies

 What happens to our trainees?

-At the end of the Programme you will be guaranteed a job within the council that reflects your skills and experience.
+At the end of the programme you will be helped to get a role within the council (where possible) that reflects your skills and experience.

-Graduates from our first three cohorts recruited between September 2018 and January 2021 have now completed their traineeships with the vast majority having secured positions within the County Council or our associated organisations.
+Graduates from our first five cohorts recruited between September 2018 and September 2022 have now completed their traineeships with the vast majority having secured positions within the council or our associated organisations.

 Examples of roles that trainees have successfully been recruited into include